Quickstart

 Invite a teammate and check the audit log

 Done.
-You've now seen the loop: tasks → kanban → sprint → bug → CAPA → traceability → automation → audit log.
+You've now seen the loop: tasks → kanban → sprint → meeting → CAPA → traceability → automation → audit log.
 Everything else (HR, ERP, Finance, Facilities, Wiki) follows the same pattern.
 Click around.
+Admins can resend a user's one-time setup link from the user row.

 What's not in this guide